Vrda-GF/Academic/content/project/clim_beach/index.md

 title = "ClimBeach"

 # Project summary to display on homepage.
-summary = "ClimBeach – Improving Coastal Areas Resilience to Climate Change Impacts..."
+summary = "ClimBeach – Improving Coastal Areas Resilience to Climate Change..."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.